 Your symptoms can start as quickly as just one hour after you stop taking the drug, and you can expect to suffer the worst withdrawal symptoms in the first three days.
 Therefore, if you plan to stop taking benzos, it is best to talk to your doctor and check into a drug rehab or detox center first.
 That way, medical staff can introduce medications that could help alleviate the most acute symptoms.

 After the acute phase of withdrawal has passed, you likely will still suffer from psychological symptoms for some time to come.
 Although the detox process takes only a couple of weeks, it takes 2-3 years for the brain to revert to its normal production of dopamine.
 Consequently, it is easy to see the need for long-term treatment for addiction.
 The greater the length of treatment, the better.

-Though coming off of Benzos is a challenge, many drug treatment facilities in NJ can ensure that you are safe while you rid your body of these harmful substances.
+Though coming off of Benzos is a challenge, many drug and alcohol treatments in NJ can ensure that you are safe while you rid your body of these harmful substances.
 That way, you have a better chance of success and can learn about triggers and other issues that come along with substance abuse.